 - Don’t wear a black belt with your blue suit and brown shoes.
 You want to use complementary accessories for your outfit to look well put together.

-- Avoid using clashing color tones for your shirt and accessories.
-Wearing a blue suit with brown shoes is quite fashion forward.
+- Avoid using clashing colour tones for your shirt and accessories.
+Wearing a blue suit with brown shoes is quite fashion-forward.
 You don’t want to overdo it but mixing and matching too many contrasting colors or prints.

 - Don’t pair your formal navy suit with casual brown shoes, especially if worn in a professional setting.
 Have the occasion in mind when you are pairing your suit with your shoe to ensure both are appropriate.

-- As opposed to black shoes, brown shoes don’t hide any dirt of scuff marks.
+- As opposed to black shoes, brown shoes don’t hide any dirt or scuff marks.
 Make sure your shoes are clean and well-polished.